reecehuff/StrainNet/README.md

 ## Training all models

-To train all the models in this project, you can use the `train.sh` script.
+By default, `train.py` will only train one of the four models needed for StrainNet.
+To train all the models needed for StrainNet, you can use the `train.sh` script.
 This script will invoke the necessary training scripts and pass the appropriate arguments to them.

 To run the `train.sh` script, simply execute the following command from the terminal:

 ```
-bash scripts/train.sh
+. scripts/train.sh
 ```

 ## Viewing the progress of your training with Tensorboard